serend1p1ty/vim/plugged/lightline-bufferline/README.md

 ##### `g:lightline#bufferline#enable_devicons`

-Enables the usage of [vim-devicons](https://github.com/ryanoasis/vim-devicons) to display a filetype icon for the buffer.
+Enables the usage of [vim-devicons](https://github.com/ryanoasis/vim-devicons) or [nvim-web-devicons](https://github.com/kyazdani42/nvim-web-devicons) to display a filetype icon for the buffer.
 Default is `0`.

 ##### `g:lightline#bufferline#enable_nerdfont`